 Work for children in Year 2-4 will be assigned via Google Classroom and for children in Reception and Year 1 via email.
 Staff will endeavour to provide learning activities that match the objectives being taught in school and offer feedback on submitted work, although this may be more concise than when their entire class are self-isolating.
-Staff will not be able to provide morning and afternoon live video sessions but will offer an online pastoral video chat in the second week of self-isolation.
+While staff will not be able to provide morning and afternoon live video sessions, they will offer a follow up email or phone call prior to your child returning to school.
+If class teachers are unwell, feedback on work submitted may be limited until the class teacher returns to work.